 The dendrolab.ch was founded by Prof. Dr. Markus Stoffel in July 2000 at the Department of Geosciences, University of Fribourg (Switzerland).
-In 2009, the team moved to the Institute of Geological Sciences, University of Bern.
-The dendrolab.ch is also affiliated with the Climatic Change and Climate Impacts Research (C3i) team and the Section of Earth and Environmental Sciences at the University of Geneva.
+From January 2009 to December 2016, the dendrolab.ch was hosted at the Institute of Geological Sciences, University of Bern.
+Since then, the dendrolab.ch is affiliated to the Climate Change Impacts and Risks in the Anthropocene (C-CIA) team and the Section of Earth and Environmental Sciences at the University of Geneva.

 The success story of the dendrolab.ch started with fundamental and applied research on various geomorphic and geological processes including debris flows, floods, rockfall, snow avalanches, landslides, erosion, or volcanic activity.
 Initially, research activities focused on the European Alps, the Spanish Central System, Carpathians, Mexican Volcanic Belt and the Patagonian Andes, but work has since expanded to the Himalayas, the Tien Shan, Far East Siberia (Kamchatka Peninsula), United States and the Arctic.

 In addition to the geographic expansion of work, members of the dendrolab.ch have also started to undertake fundamental and applied tree-ring research on fire, plant ecology, hydrology, glaciology and climatology.

 Specifically, we aim at: